Mailman (City Letter Carrier)

 How does a new CCA in Mass have to do to memorize his route on the beginning?
 And how hard is it?
 In a non familiar area.
 Thank you!

-Asked by Lazarevicmass over 10 years ago
+Asked by Lazarevicmass almost 11 years ago

 A CCA shouldn't have to memorize a delivery route as far as I know.
 I believe as long as you can read a map or use a smart phone GPS, you should be okay.
 Hopefully the postal management or a fellow letter carrier can give you written instructions and/or a map to help you.
 I know that if I give away part of my route for a CCA to deliver, I am expected to write down the delivery instructions including park points, vacant houses, certified mail, and Managed Service Points (which need to be scanned).
 I will admit that not every office or carrier is that well organized so there may be a level of "baptism by fire".
 The key for me is organization and reading a map if you are unfamiliar with an area.

-Asked by N ADAMS about 10 years ago
+Asked by katy over 10 years ago